DJDanl/cpp-docs.pt-br/docs/mfc/reference/cd2dbitmap-class.md

 ```

 ##  <a name="detach"></a>  CD2DBitmap::Detach
- Desanexa a interface do recurso do objeto
+ Desanexa a interface do recurso do objeto.

 ```
 ID2D1Bitmap* Detach();